Rules

 You can submit a project in a maximum of two categories.
 We recommend that you read the descriptions of the various categories carefully.
 If you are still in doubt, you can contact us for advice at info@henryvandevelde.be.

 Participation in the Henry van de Velde Awards is completely free.
-Participation in the exhibition at Bozar is also free.
 All it takes for you is to describe and illustrate your project sufficiently for the jury to assess it.
 Once you are selected for the second selection round, you are responsible for the transport to and from the location of this selection round (location and dates: see rules).
-If you win an award, you automatically take part in the exhibition in Bozar and are also responsible for making the winning project available for the duration of the exhibition and for transport to and from Bozar.

-Projects eligible for the 2023 edition awards must have launched in the market between April 1, 2021 and May 31, 2022.
-Are you launching after May 31, 2022?
+Projects eligible for the 2026 edition awards must have been launched between June 1, 2024 and May 27, 2025.
+Are you launching after May 27, 2025?
 No worries!
 The Henry van de Velde Awards return every year.
-As of March 2023 you can submit your entry for the next edition and you will have an equal chance of winning an award.
+As of April 2026 you can submit your entry for the next edition and you will have an equal chance of winning an award.

 Since you can only enter a project in a maximum of two categories, it is very important to make the right choice.
 The description of the different categories can be found at the top of this page.
 If you still have doubts, you can contact us at info@henryvandevelde.be.